 - You can change the default assignees of your components as you create them.

-5 tips on how to use Jira components
+5 tips for Jira components Best Practices

 1. Use components to streamline your process